-Organization: Address: Telephone: E-mail address: The Project Authority is t he representative of the department or agency for whom the Work is being carried out under the • ole for all matters concerning the technical content of the Work under the Contract.
-Technical d with the Project Authority, however the Project Authority has no authority to authorize changes to the scope of the work. .
-Changes to the scope of the Work can only be made through a contract amendment issued by
+The Project Authority is the representative of the department or agency for whom the Work is being carried out under the Contract and is responsible for all matters concerning the technical content of the Work under the Contract.
+Technical matters may be discussed with the Project Authority, however the Project Authority has no authority to authorize changes to the scope of the Work.
+Changes to the scope of the Work can only be made through a contract amendment issued by the Contracting Authority.

-6.5.3 Contractor's Representative (to be inserted at Contract award) Name: Title:
+6.5.3 Contractor's Representative